Please post your full sketch.

 - Press “Ctrl + C”.
 This will copy the selected text to the clipboard.

-- In a forum reply here, click the “Reply” button.
+- In a forum reply here, click on the reply field.

 - Click the </> button on the forum toolbar.
 This will add the forum’s code tags markup to your reply.